-- \$1,100 in gas or electricity annually - An additional \$1,100 for water and sewer costs annually totaling more than \$2,200 total savings annually - \$11,100-\$11,900 over the product lifetime (electric and as models, respectively)
+- \$1,200 in gas or electricity annually - An additional \$1,100 for water and sewer costs annually totaling more than \$2,300 total savings annually - \$12,000 over the product lifetime (electric and as models, respectively)

-\$400 in annual energy costs for a traditional, electric, opensystem steamer by eliminating an hour of idle time per day.
+\$400 in annual energy costs for a traditional, electric, opensystem steamer by eliminating an hour of on time per day.
 The ENERGY STAR label can be found on gas and electric steam cookers.
 Eligible models include countertop models; wall-mounted models; and floor-models mounted on a stand, pedestal, or cabinet-style base.
 Steamers must be 3-pan or larger to qualify for ENERGY STAR and cannot be a combination/hybrid steamer or a pressure steamer.
 ENERGY STAR steam cookers may incorporate better insulation, improved gaskets, and connectionless designs to reduce energy and water consumption.